-As smart speakers continue to grow in popularity, music is taking center stage.
-Multiple studies have shown not only that playing music is easily the most popular function for smart speakers—ahead of getting the weather and news—but also that owners of smart speakers are more likely to pay for music streaming.
-In fact, according to the 2017 Smart Audio Report by NPR and Edison Research, nearly 30% of smart-speaker owners said their device led them to become a subscriber to a music streaming service.
+Multiple studies have shown that playing music is the most popular function for smart speakers — ahead of getting the weather and news — and that smart speaker owners are more likely to pay for music streaming.
+In fact, according to the 2017 Smart Audio Report by NPR and Edison Research, nearly 30% of smart speaker owners said their device led them to become a subscriber to a music streaming service.

-In the aggregate, this means more music is being consumed during more hours of the day, more streaming money flowing to rights holders and a continued expansion of the revenue pie for recorded music.
-But what do smart speakers really mean for the songwriting and publishing community—which has historically felt left behind in conversations about music technology?
-What strategic steps can songwriters and publishers take to ensure they can make the most out of a voice-first paradigm for music consumption?
+In the aggregate, this means more music is being consumed throughout the day, and more streaming money is flowing to rights holders and expanding the revenue pie for recorded music.
+But what do smart speakers really mean for the songwriting and publishing community, which has historically felt left behind in conversations about music technology?
+What strategic steps can songwriters and publishers take to ensure they make the most out of a voice-first paradigm for music consumption?

 One of the most powerful benefits that voice interfaces give songwriters and publishers is the ability to augment marketing initiatives around lyrics.

-At large, best practices for lyric marketing today include posting lyric snippets on social media, uploading designated lyric videos to YouTube and featuring key lyrics on merch and posters for sale.
-Songwriters can easily transfer this strategy to smart speakers, but the crucial differences in a voice-first environment are 1) few to none of the marketing cues are visual, and 2) the tone of user interactions is fundamentally more conversational.
+At large, best practices for lyric marketing today include posting lyric snippets on social media, uploading lyric videos to YouTube, and featuring key lyrics on merch like posters and T-shirts.
+Songwriters can easily transfer this strategy to smart speakers, but the crucial differences in a voice-first environment are (1) few to none of the marketing cues are visual, and (2) the tone of user interactions is more conversational.